tparchman/778_unix/text_processing/text_processing_tutorial.md

-# III.
-Permissions, package installation

-## 1. Permissions
+# IV.
+Permissions

-As Unix systems are  multi-user, the control of permissions on directories and files is critical for security, privacy, and collaboration.
+As Linux systems are  multi-user, the control of permissions on directories and files is critical for security, privacy, and collaboration.
 Typing `ls -lh` will show you the permissions associated with files in your current directory along with other useful information.

     $ ls -lh